Andrea101288/GoogleDrivePyScript/README.md

 Whne you finish the entire process the authentication will be done.
 Now if you go to the folder credential where you moved the credentials.json file before you'll find a file called "token.pickle" which is the token useed to authenticate for the next times you'll use the script.

-In the folderTree folder you have to create a Excel file Like this:
+In the folderTree folder you have to create a Excel file called folderTree.xlsx Like this:

 ![Screenshot](screenshot.png)